OpenITI/documentation/index.md

      (\<yourUsername\>/\<repoName\>); and the one on the left (the destination) of the arrow is the repository on the OpenITI GitHub page (OpenITI/\<repoName\>).
-Then click the green "Create pull request" button.\
+Then click the green "Create pull request" button.

      ![](./media/image23.png)

 8. This will open a new window where you should write a "pull request message" (similar to the "commit message" we used on our local machine) to explain your changes to the administrators of the repository.
 By default, the latest commit message will be filled in as the pull request message.
-You can add a more verbose comment in the comment field below.\
+You can add a more verbose comment in the comment field below.

      ![](./media/image26.png)

-9. Press the green "Create pull request" button to finalize your pull request.
+9. Press the green `Create pull request` button to finalize your pull request.
 The administrator of the page will review your changes, and either accept your request, or require you to make alterations before they accept your request.

      NB: pull requests are not only a safety measure; they are also:

 -   a quality control tool: administrators can check whether your changes are acceptable